magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/annotations.md

 ### useCaseId

-_Implementation of a custom tag `@UseCaseId`_

-Specifies Use Case Id for a test.

-Ignored by Allure configuration at the moment, as Allure implementation is not complete.
+The `<useCaseId>` element is an implementation of a `@UseCaseId` custom tag.
+It specifies the use case ID for a test and is ignored by Allure configuration at the moment, as Allure implementation is not complete.

 Attribute|Type|Use
 ---|---|--
-value|string|required
+`value`|string|required

 #### Example